-Also for the promotion of renewable heat successfully applying developers of renewable heat producing projects an investment subsidy instrument is available from the Operational Programme Quality of Environment funded by the ERDF.
+Also for the promotion of renewable heat successfully applying developers of renewable heat producing projects an investment subsidy instrument is available from the Operational Programme Quality of Environment, 85% co-funded by the ERDF.
 RES-H building obligations foster renewable heat and roof-top PV.
 A professional training programme is available to RES-installers.

 The main support scheme for renewable transport fuels is a biofuels quota scheme.
 This scheme obliges companies importing or producing petrol or diesel to ensure that biofuels make up a defined percentage of their annual transport fuel sales volume.
-Furthermore, biofuels are supported through a tax regulation mechanism: biofuels are fully exempted and the biofuels part of blended transport fuels are partially exempted (proportionate to the share of biofuels component) of the mineral oil tax.
+Furthermore, biofuels are fully exempted and the biofuels part of blended transport fuels are partially exempted (proportionate to the share of biofuels component) of the mineral oil tax.